AlessandroAnnini/layereddsl/README.md

 ## 📘 What is LayeredDSL?

-**LayeredDSL** is a structured YAML-based metamodel that describes software projects **at a conceptual level**, before any code is written — or alongside it.
+**LayeredDSL** is a structured YAML-based domain-specific language that describes software systems **at a conceptual level**, enabling deterministic AI-assisted code generation and validation.

+**Version 2.0** introduces major improvements:

+- 🎯 **Formal AI Behavior Contracts** - Predictable AI interactions
+- 🔧 **Comprehensive Type System** - Primitive, composite, and custom types
+- 🏗️ **Extended Layer Architecture** - 7 distinct layers for complete system modeling
+- ⚡ **Enhanced Validation Rules** - Structural, semantic, and consistency checks
+- 🔄 **Version Compatibility Framework** - Seamless migration support

-It is designed to support **AI-assisted software development** by offering a clear, unambiguous blueprint of the system: data, logic, UI, workflows, security, and mappings.
-Instead of asking LLMs to work blindly across a massive codebase, developers and AI can collaborate **on the DSL map**, which becomes the **single source of truth**.
+Instead of asking LLMs to work blindly across massive codebases, developers and AI collaborate **on the DSL specification**, which becomes the **single source of truth** with complete traceability.

-Once the map is validated, AI can safely generate or validate the code — with zero hallucinations and full traceability.

 ---